immyumeko/Write-Ups/Lian_Yu.md

 ![alt](https://github.com/user-attachments/assets/0b79358f-2337-4155-a872-401a3af967fd)

 ### The /2100 Directory
 #### The /2100 page had a video that wouldn't play.
-The source code had a hidden comment mentioning .ticket could be file
+The source code had a hidden comment mentioning .ticket could be a file extension
 ![alt](https://github.com/user-attachments/assets/6ae5e122-f69e-437b-806c-844399be003f)

 #### I scanned for files with .ticket extension in /2100